 Next to Rocky stood an orange tabby, looking awkward and shy in his green pin stripes.
-When he heard his name, he turned and met her gaze with large orange eyes.
-His whiskers twitched by the white part of his cheeks before they blushed red.
+When he heard his name, he turned and met her gaze with large orange eyes before quickly glancing down, his ears and tail twitching bashfully.

 "This is Miss Burke, Miss M's niece from New Orleans.
 She'll be working with us from now on."

 "Call me Missy," she insisted, putting her hand out to shake his.

 He was young, maybe her and Ivy's age, and looked like a nice guy, maybe a little too nice to be in the business.
 But she quickly pushed her doubt away.
 Never judge a book by its cover.
 She was sure there was a reason he was on the team other than his good looks.

 "Calvin," he corrected in a quiet Irish brogue similar to Rocky's but more pronounced and soft spoke.
 He shook the offered hand politely.
 "Nice to meet you."
 In a flash, Ivy had released Missy and was hanging off his arm again and, leaning towards the new girl with lamp like yellow eyes.

 Rocky visibly recoiled, his eyes widening and smile gone.
 "I thought the Doc said he was supposed to rest for at least another week!"

 "You know Viktor, stubborn as a mule."
 Ivy shrugged.
 "I told him that as long as he took it easy he didn't have to stay home.
 He should be out in the garage.
 Come on!"